Get In Touch

 Contact Thrive Treatment to learn more about our innovative substance abuse, dual-diagnosis & mental health treatment programs for teens, young adults, & adults in Los Angeles, California.

-First and foremost, depression is a mood disorder and one that seems to leech into and touch every part of your life.
-It affects not only how you feel but seeps into everything, down to your ability to take on the simplest of daily activities.
-Unfortunately, major depression is among the most common mental disorders in the United States with over 17 million adults having had at least one major depressive episode.
+Depression is a mood disorder that seems to leech into and touch every part of your life.
+It affects not only how you feel but also seeps into everything, down to your ability to take on the simplest of daily activities.
+Unfortunately, major depression is also among the most common mental disorders in the United States, with over 17 million adults having had at least one major depressive episode.
+However, despite its ubiquity, there are always treatment options for overcoming depression, with Thrive Treatment’s depression treatment centers in Southern California available to help you explore depressive symptoms and the underlying causes of depression for comprehensive care and a holistic approach to change.

-Feeling a touch low though every now and then is a far cry from what it feels like to be wallowing in the depths of a prolonged depression.
+However, feeling a touch low now and then is a far cry from what it feels like to be wallowing in the depths of a prolonged depression.
 Enveloped in its cold embrace.

-At Thrive Treatment℠ we accept most private insurance plans and we are in network with Cigna, Optum, First Health, and Anthem Blue Cross.
-Additional payment options are available so don’t hesitate to give us a call so we can get you the help that you need.
+At Thrive Treatment, we accept most private insurance plans, and we are in network with Cigna, Optum, First Health, and Anthem Blue Cross.
+Additional payment options are available, so don’t hesitate to call us so we can provide you with the help you need.

 1-855-232-1334

-As mentioned, this is among the most common mental disorders and is also known as clinical depression or major depressive disorder.
-Major depression is defined as having symptoms of depression for at least 2 weeks such that they interfere with work, sleep, eating and the general enjoyment of your life.
+This is among the most common mental disorders and is also known as clinical depression or major depressive disorder (MDD).
+Major depression is defined as having symptoms of depression for at least two weeks, and such that these mental health issues interfere with work, sleep, eating, and the general enjoyment of your life.

-Also known as dysthymia, persistent depressive disorder is characterized by a depressed mood that lasts for 2 years or more.
+Also known as dysthymia, persistent depressive disorder is characterized by a depressed mood that lasts for two years or more.
+This form of depression may appear less severe, but it is much more long-lasting and still demands effective treatment, professional mental health services, and individual therapy to overcome.

-These are the so-called winter blues and come along seasonally, when there is less sunlight, as the name suggests.
+These are the so-called “winter blues” and come along seasonally, when there is less sunlight, as the name suggests.
 The hallmarks of this are withdrawing socially and some weight gain.
-The pattern of seasonal affective disorder is of course very predictable.
+This pattern of seasonal affective disorder is very predictable, and it is always possible to create a plan to address SAD when it comes around.

-This is a full on depression that occurs during or after pregnancy and has a profound effect on child rearing.
+This is a form of full-on depression that occurs during or after pregnancy and has a profound effect on child rearing.
 Naturally, this is a type of depression that only affects women and is more serious than the typical baby blues that a new mother might experience.

 This is depression coupled with some type of psychosis, like hallucinations or delusions, at the same time.

-You can already start to see from the list that depression isn’t necessarily one singular concept and because of that there are many things that can cause it, even something as seemingly innocuous as the season changing has the potential to bring on seasonal affective disorder.
+You can already start to see from the list that depression isn’t necessarily one singular concept.
+Because of that, many things can cause it, even something as seemingly innocuous as the season changing has the potential to bring on seasonal affective disorder.

 So, what gives?
 What causes depression?

-Depression can stem from past abuse, conflict or the death of a loved one.
+Depression can stem from traumatic experiences like past abuse, conflict, or the death of a loved one.
 Genetics and a family history of depression can play a role in your predisposition to it.
 Major illnesses can bring on depression.
 Medications may well increase the possibility of becoming depressed.

 Given that there is a chemical imbalance at play, substance abuse can very much go hand in hand with depression.
 In fact, 1 in 4 people with a serious mental illness (depression and others) also have a substance abuse disorder.
 When substance abuse and a mental illness or mood disorder like depression are co-occurring, it’s known as a dual diagnosis.

 It’s important to know that depression is far more than just being sad.
 You might be surprised to learn that you can be depressed without experiencing sadness.
-Given that, there are very legitimate signs and symptoms to look out for if you or a loved one suspect it’s something you’re suffering from.
+Given that, there are very legitimate signs and symptoms to look out for if you or a loved one suspects it’s something you’re struggling with.
 As the National Institute of Mental Health (NIMH) points out, sadness is just a small part, if even a part at all, of what depression is.

 Knowing when to seek treatment for depression means knowing what depression looks like in the first place.

-If depression is sometimes colloquially referred to as “feeling blue”, the above list shows you that there are a lot more shades of blue than you likely suspected and the need for help isn’t just when someone has been sad for a couple of weeks.
-Depression ultimately looks different from person to person and seeing any of these signs start to manifest means it’s time to take some type of action in working through this with professional support.
+If depression is sometimes colloquially referred to as “feeling blue”, the above list shows you that there are a lot more shades of blue than you likely suspected, and the need for help isn’t just when someone has been sad for a couple of weeks.
+Depression ultimately looks different from person to person.
+Seeing any of these signs beginning to manifest means it’s time to take some type of action in working through this with professional support.

-Depression treatment centers in Los Angeles like ours are well equipped to help you or someone you love to push back and overcome this issue.
+A Los Angeles depression treatment center like ours is well equipped to help you or someone you love push back and overcome depression and its effects.

 The idea at Thrive Treatment is not so much to fight mental illness but rather to create a state of mental well-being.
 It’s about support and the construction of a groundwork upon which you can build a life free from depression.

-Treatment therefore often takes the form of individual and group therapy that takes place either in a partial hospitalization or outpatient setting.
+Treatment, therefore, often takes the form of individual and group therapy that takes place either in a partial hospitalization (PHP) or outpatient treatment setting.
+However, our intensive outpatient program (IOP) is still equipped with an array of effective, evidence-based treatments from dialectical behavior therapy (DBT) and cognitive-behavioral therapy (CBT) to personalized, holistic healing options and experiential options.

 1-855-232-1334